MeteoSwiss/ERAD-Open_Source-Radar-2022/README.md

+**Let's use https://github.com/openradar/erad2022 instead of this one.
+Thank you!**

 ## ERAD 2022 Short Course on  open radar software

 The course will take place on August 28th 2012, right before the [2022 ERAD Radar Conference]([hhttps://cscenter.co.jp/icrm2019/](https://www.erad2022.ch/)).
 We will introduce the participants to [community software packages](http://openradarscience.org) designed for radar data processing, including (but not limited to) [BALTRAD](http://git.baltrad.eu/), [Py-ART](http://arm-doe.github.io/pyart/), and [wradlib](https://wradlib.org).
 Following a welcome, there will be an introduction to Open Science concepts and the Open Radar context.